Signs Of A Panic Attack: What To Watch For And When To Seek Help

-Panic attacks are often a symptom of panic disorder but can also happen unprompted, without warning.
-These attacks can cause real and distressing physical symptoms that may cause further fear and panic.
+Panic attacks are often a symptom of anxiety and panic disorders but can also happen unprompted, without warning.
+Panic attacks and panic disorder can cause real and distressing physical symptoms that may cause further fear and symptoms of panic.
 One step you can take toward understanding panic attacks is learning about why they occur, what they look like, and how to seek support.

 Getty/Vadym Pastukh